nicholasandreasujitno/jeniushackaton2019_satuwallet/README.md

 ## Usage and Permission

-This application is developed for Jenius event only.
+This application is developed for Jenius Hackathon 2019 event only.
 Do not duplicate or distribute without written permission from Satu Wallet Team - Team No. 4.

 ## License